The truth about dogs and solid wood floors

 Tile is often popular with dog owners.
 They are very tough so aren’t very comfortable under your pet’s feet but they can be cleaned easily and are highly resistant to scratches.
 Whilst you might not want them in the main room of your home, they help to create a buffer zone in your utility room or entrance hall.

-Of course if you are willing to go for something entirely different to wooden flooring then you could always look at vinyl flooring or carpet which are both very comfortable underfoot and can take more punishment from your dogs’ claws.
+Of course, if you are willing to go for something entirely different to wooden flooring then you could always look at vinyl flooring or carpet which are both very comfortable underfoot and can take more punishment from your dogs’ claws.

 Finally, if opting for a different kind of flooring is a step too far for you and you’re determined to have a solid wooden floor installed in your home then you might be able to make it work by making sure that your dogs nails are kept trimmed and rugs are put down in places where they might launch themselves from.